 Off-the-job training is a statutory requirement for an English apprenticeship.
-It is training which is received by the apprentice within their practical period, during the apprentice's normal working hours, for the purpose of achieving the knowledge, skills and behaviours of the approved apprenticeship that is referenced in the apprenticeship agreement.
+It is training which is received by the apprentice within their practical period, during the apprentice's normal working hours, for the purpose of achieving the knowledge, skills and behaviours of the apprenticeship.
 By normal working hours, we mean the hours for which the apprentice would normally be paid, excluding overtime.